awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-troubleshooting.md

 ## Collecting logs<a name="outposts-troubleshooting-collecting-logs"></a>

 When an Outpost gets disconnected from the AWS Region that it's associated with, the Kubernetes cluster likely will continue working normally\.
-However, if the cluster doesn't work properly, follow the troubleshooting steps in [Preparing for network disconnects](eks-outposts-network-disconnects.md)\.
+However, if the cluster doesn't work properly, follow the troubleshooting steps in [Prepare local Amazon EKS clusters on AWS Outposts for network disconnects](eks-outposts-network-disconnects.md)\.
 If you encounter other issues, contact AWS Support\.
 AWS Support can guide you on downloading and running a log collection tool\.
 That way, you can collect logs from your Kubernetes cluster control plane instances and send them to AWS Support support for further investigation\.

 ## Control plane instances aren't reachable through AWS Systems Manager<a name="outposts-troubleshooting-control-plane-instances-ssm"></a>